Before We Begin

 - three finger swipe left/right: toggle between contracted and uncontracted (called "six dot") braille (on iPads, eight dot braille is also an option)

-- Three-finger swipe up or down: lock or unlock orientation, letting you keep using Tabletop or Away mode no matter the orientation of your device
+- Three-finger swipe down: lock or unlock orientation, letting you keep using Tabletop or Away mode no matter the orientation of your device

 Finding Apps With Braille